 Inbound Marketing is a customer-centric approach that focuses on attracting prospects by creating valuable content and experiences tailored to their interests and needs.
 Like I said, Account-Based Marketing is limited and targets a limited audience.

-Inbound Marketing aims to attract a broader audience of potential leads through content creation, SEO, social media, and other digital channels.
+Inbound Marketing aims to attract a broader audience of potential leads through content creation, SEO, social media marketing, and other digital channels.

 The core philosophy of Inbound Marketing is to provide relevant and helpful information that educates and empowers prospects, ultimately guiding them through the buyer’s journey toward making a purchase decision.